Jorge A. Plasencia: Republica Havas

 Plasencia and his business partner, Luis Casamayor, cofounded Republica on November 13, 2006.
 They named the agency Republica in honor of Plasencia’s late father, Jorge R. Plasencia, and the bank where he served as a top executive for 30 years, Republic National Bank.
 Plasencia’s father was a prolific writer and authored Pinceladas Criollas, a book on Cuban culture and folklore.
 He was born in Cuba to the famous Plasencia tobacco family and exiled to the U.S. in 1961.
-After his passing in 2004, Plasencia’s mother found a rejection letter from the CEO of Young & Rubicam from 1968 responding to Plasencia Sr.’s request to be considered for employment at the Madison Avenue agency as a writer.
+After his death in 2004, Plasencia’s mother found a rejection letter from the CEO of Young & Rubicam from 1968 responding to Plasencia Sr.’s request to be considered for employment at the Madison Avenue agency as a writer.
 His family never knew he tried unsuccessfully to work in advertising in the U.S. When Plasencia shared this story with Casamayor, they both found it fitting to name their new venture in honor of Plasencia Sr.

 Over the years, Republica Havas been ranked one of the fastest-growing companies in the U.S. by Inc. Magazine and has been ranked by Advertising Age as one of the top multicultural agencies in America.
 República has received national accolades for its creative and strategy, including several ADDY, Telly, Davey, and PRSA Silver Anvil awards.
 Plasencia and República have also been featured in Fortune Magazine, in a story titled "Jorge Plasencia's República: Mad Men, Miami-style."

 In September 2018, Republica announced from Havas.
 The agency was renamed Republica Havas and now serves as Havas’ lead multicultural agency partner in the U.S.